Let’s create ten major new parks for London, now!

 Watch this space over the coming year as we work with local groups to make the Ten New Parks for London a reality – ensuring Londoners get the full benefit of all our amazing green spaces.

 So here they are!
-Our first eight New Parks for London (two more coming soon!)…
+Our first nine New Parks for London (one more coming soon!)…

 River Quaggy Trail and Sports Park